bpmn-io/bpmn-io-chrome/README.md

 > This project is not under active development anymore.
-One of the reasons is that [Google discontinued](https://blog.chromium.org/2016/08/from-chrome-apps-to-web.html the underlying technology stack).
+One of the reasons is that [Google discontinued the underlying technology stack](https://blog.chromium.org/2016/08/from-chrome-apps-to-web.html).
 Consider using the [Camunda Modeler](https://github.com/camunda/camunda-modeler) as a worthy offline modeler replacement.

 # bpmn-io-chrome app